-- Upon the concerned player or the referees realize bleeding, as soon as the rally is interrupted or finishes if this is the last action of the rally, the 2nd referee must immediately be active in going to the player and establishing the extent of the bleeding. - If the bleeding is minor and can be stopped easily, this must be treated without delay with the 2nd referee directing the player to the scorer's table where a medical kit is available for him/her to clean the cut and eventually bandage it. - If the bleeding is more significant and the team has no available time out, and the play that just finished did not lead to a technical time out or to the set interval, then the 2nd referee must signal to the 1st referee to come down the stand and inform the player that a "medical time out" will be initiated by the 1st referee, followed by asking the player if he/she wishes to be treated by the official medical personnel of the tournament or the team's accredited medical personnel? - The 2nd referee will then call the relevant medical assistance to the court, followed by the 1st referee whistle and relevant signal initiating the protocol. - Note: The 1st referee shall initiate the protocol upon arrival of the official medical personnel in case this has been the choice of the injured player, otherwise if no official medical personnel available or if the player asked for their own accredited medical personnel then the 1st referee shall initiate the protocol immediately.
+- Upon the concerned player or the referees realize bleeding, as soon as the rally is interrupted or finishes if this is the last action of the rally, the 2nd referee must immediately be active in going to the player and establishing the extent of the bleeding. - If the bleeding is minor and can be stopped easily, this must be treated without delay with the 2nd referee directing the player to the scorer's table where a medical kit is available for him/her to clean the cut and eventually bandage it. - If the bleeding is more significant, then the 2nd referee must signal to the 1st referee to come down the stand and inform the player that a "medical time out" will be initiated by the 1st referee, followed by asking the player if he/she wishes to be treated by the official medical personnel of the tournament or the team's accredited medical personnel? - The 2nd referee will then call the relevant medical assistance to the court, followed by the 1st referee upon being near the scorer's table, whistle and show the relevant signal initiating the protocol. - Note: The 1st referee shall initiate the protocol upon arrival of the official medical personnel in case this has been the choice of the injured player, otherwise if no official medical personnel available or if the player asked for their own accredited medical personnel, then the 1st referee shall initiate the protocol immediately. - The 1st referee will then notify the scorer to start the timing and the recording of the "medical time out" as appropriate.

-- The 1st referee will then notify the scorer to start the timing and the recording of the "medical time out" as appropriate. - Note: under all circumstances, the official medical personnel shall be requested to come to the court and the Technical Delegate and/or Referee Coach informed so that they can oversee the situation c) UPON THE MEDICAL TIMEOUT BEING INITIATED
+Note: under all circumstances, the official medical personnel shall be requested to come to the court and the Technical Delegate and/or Referee Coach informed so that they can oversee the situation.

+c) UPON THE MEDICAL TIMEOUT BEING INITIATED